ofey404/MPS060602/README.rst

 MPS-060602 is a Dual Channel, 16 Bit High Speed IEPE Vibration ICP Acquisition Card, with USB Support and LabVIEW Software.

-This package is a wrapper of its DLL.
+This package is a wrapper of its DLL, only working on Windows.

-It's made by Beijing MPS electronic, `official website (Chinese) <http://www.mps-electronic.com.cn/>`_.
+Manufacturer: Beijing MPS electronic, `official website (Chinese) <http://www.mps-electronic.com.cn/>`_.